ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/microcontroller/tflow_nn_stcube/setup.md

 layout: "learningpathall"
 ---

-In this learning path, you will build a neural network model with TensorFlow and deploy the model on the [STM32 B-L475E-IOT01A2 board](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html).
+In this Learning Path, you will build a neural network model with TensorFlow and deploy the model on the [STM32 B-L475E-IOT01A2 board](https://www.st.com/en/evaluation-tools/b-l475e-iot01a.html).
 This board has an MCU based on the [Arm Cortex-M4](https://developer.arm.com/Processors/Cortex-M4) processor.

 You will implement a letter recognition model which takes accelerometer data from the board and predicts the letter based on the accelerometer data.